-All things translate one another and the things that are translated are irreducible to their translations.
+Put differently: all things translate one another and the things that are translated are irreducible to their translations.

 Perhaps the most that can be said with confidence about a thing is that it eludes capture by any concept.
 Concepts can never provide a clear view of things in themselves, but can gesture toward them.

 Knowledge is less like seeing and more like interpretation, since things can never be directly or completely present to us.
 The point of knowledge is not to experience the unknowable uniqueness of a thing, but to obtain some sort of partial grasp of the features of a thing that is already in our midst.